 Student Participation Issues

-Teachers observed that many students struggled to engage in mixed-mode instruction due to lack of resources, motivation, and parental support.
+Teachers observed that many students struggled to engage in mixed-mode instruction due to a lack of resources, motivation, and parental support.
 Some students had difficulty focusing in an online setup, while others were inactive in discussions.

 Here are some of the responses expressed by the participants during the interview: